-The Commission on Creating Healthy Cities is run by the Global Centre on Healthcare and Urbanisation at Kellogg College, University of Oxford.
-The Prince’s Foundation is an active partner in the Centre, and as such is co-hosting the Commission.
-The Commission will investigate the links between urban design and the risks to health and wellbeing, including infectious disease outbreaks, most immediately the Covid-19 crisis.
+The Commission on Creating Healthy Cities (CCHC) is run by the Global Centre on Healthcare and Urbanisation (GCHU) at Kellogg College, the University of Oxford, in partnership with The Prince’s Foundation.
+The Commission will investigate the links between urban matters and health and wellbeing.

-With an ever-increasing proportion of the global population residing in densely populated urban environments it is vital to consider how city design and use impacts the health and wellbeing of residents, as well as the spread and severity of infectious disease outbreaks.
-The Commission will use evidence from past and ongoing global events to inform what shape urbanisation should take in the future and how to adapt existing urban infrastructure and communities to be more resilient to future outbreaks.
+With an ever-increasing proportion of the global population residing in densely populated urban environments, it is vital to consider how city design and use impacts the health and wellbeing of residents and the spread and severity of infectious disease outbreaks.
+The Commission will use evidence from global events to inform urbanisation and how existing urban infrastructure and communities can adapt to become more resilient in future outbreaks.

-The Commission will take a holistic view of these issues, recognising the backdrop of the climate crisis, and taking full account of factors such as poverty and diversity.
-The target audience is the intersection between policy makers and practitioners in both the local and central governments in the UK and devolved administrations.
-This includes town planners, architects and urban designers as well as allied professions informing the creation of our built environment.
+The Commission will take a holistic view of these issues, recognising the backdrop of the climate crisis and taking account of factors such as poverty and diversity.
+The target audience is the intersection between policymakers and practitioners in the UK’s local and central governments and devolved administrations, including town planners, architects, urban designers, and allied health professionals, to inform the creation of our built environment.

 International Advisory Board